<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=981546022040035&amp;ev=PageView&amp;noscript=1">

 Interest rates for investment properties are generally higher than those for primary residences.
 The increased rate reflects the higher risk perceived by lenders due to the property not being occupied by the owner.

-The loan-to-value ratio compares the loan amount to the property’s appraised value.
+The loan-to-value ratio compares the loan amount with the property’s purchase price.
 Investment properties often have stricter LTV requirements.
 This means you may need to have more equity or a larger down payment to meet the LTV ratio requirements.
 APM can offer up to 80% LTV.

 5. Analyze your debt-to-income (DTI) ratio